15 best iOS apps you can't find on Android

 Moleskine may be better known for its notebooks than its mobile apps, but the company's Timepage calendar app for iOS does a good job at being stylish and feature-packed.
 A smart calendar and day planner, Timepage works with existing calendar providers like iCloud, Facebook and Google, while providing some nifty calendar views and easy event creation.
 The base view provides a simple timeline of the day's coming appointments, with a date tab on the side for selecting specific days of the week.
 A month "heatmap" view quickly shows which days are free or busy, with filters surfacing particular events or calendars.
 Natural language parsing for event creation, maps and weather info, and natural language support are among the other additions.
 The iPad app provides expanded view modes and split-screen support.

 Overcast is a iOS podcast app by Instapaper creator Marco Ament that features clean design and neat audio and management features that make it a great mobile podcatcher.
 Overcast covers your podcatching basics for downloading podcast episodes, notifications of new episode releases, offline play and podcast discovery.
 The secret sauce comes with two nice audio features.
 Voice Boost normalizes the sound levels of speech, automatically boosting quiet voices and lowering loud ones.
 Smart Speed automatically cuts away at gaps and silence in the podcast, speeding up play without distorting audio.
-Some of Overcast's features are locked or limited in the free tier, which can be unlocked with a $4.99 in-app purchase.
+A premium Overcast tier, which you unlock with a $9.99 purchase, removes ads.